zig-gamedev/zig-gamedev/README.md

 This project provides several libraries implemented in Zig that are described in [Libraries](#libraries) section below.
 All sample applications use those libraries.

 Additionally, Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
-This project takes advantage of this capability in order to use some existing, well-known C/C++ libraries (full source code of those libraries can be found in [external/src](external/src) directory).
+This project takes advantage of this capability in order to use some existing, well-known, C/C++ libraries (full source code of those libraries can be found in [external/src](external/src) directory).

 Not counting [Zig compiler](https://ziglang.org/download/), **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.
-Read the details [below](#building-sample-applications).
+Please read the details [below](#building-sample-applications).

 ## Sample applications